Melaonn/Melaonn/README.md

 # Hi, I'm Melson Dsouza 👋

 ## 🚀 About Me
 I'm a Artifical Intelligence and Machine Learning Engineering student passionate about AI, and full-stack development.
-I love building projects that combine software and hardware for real-world impact.
+I love building projects that combine software for real-world impact.
 ---

 ## 🛠 Skills